kcct-fujimotolab/keras-super-resolution/README.md

 ## Results

-We extracted 4096 images from the face data provided by [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/), and trained.
+We extracted 4096 images from the face data provided by [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/), and trained 1000 epochs.
-A part of the results are shown below
+A part of the results are shown below.

 ![A](https://i.imgur.com/pw5Ju2J.jpg)
 ![B](https://i.imgur.com/d0Kgf4Y.jpg)